-In the spring of each year, Alta Vista is required by the state to administer a physical fitness test to all students in grades five and seven.
-The physical fitness test measures each student's ability to perform fitness tasks in six major areas: Aerobic Capacity, Body Composition, Trunk Extension Strength, Abdominal Strength, Upper Body Strength, and Flexibility.
-Students who either meet or exceed the standards in all six fitness areas are considered to be physically fit or in the Healthy Fitness Zone (HFZ).
-The percentage of students who met the standards is displayed in the chart.
+In the spring of each year, all California schools are required by the state to administer a physical fitness test to students in the fifth, seventh, and ninth grades.
+The physical fitness test is a standardized evaluation that measures each student's ability to perform fitness tasks in six major areas.
+Students who meet or exceed the standards in all six fitness areas are considered to be physically fit or in the "Healthy Fitness Zone" (HFZ).